larryhastings/correlate/README.md

 it still did a shockingly good job!
 (Though it was a *lot* slower.)

-I've learned to double-check that I'm inputting the mappings and weights I meant to, with a debugger or with turning on the debug print statements in **correlate** itself.
+I've learned to double-check that I'm inputting the mappings and weights I meant to, with a debugger or with `Correlator.print_datasets()`.
 Making sure you gave **correlate** the right data can make it not only much more accurate, it might make it faster too!

-**correlate** provides a function that prints out your datasets in a convenient human-readable format: `Correlator.print_datasets()`.

 #### Normalize Strings

-When using strings as keys from real-world sources, I recommend you *normalize* the strings: lowercase the strings, remove most or all punctuation, break the strings up into individual keys at word boundaries.
-In the real world, punctuation and capitalization can both be inconsistent, so throwing it away can help dispel those sorts of inconsistencies.  **correlate** provides a utility function called `correlate.str_to_keys()` that does this for you--but you can use any approach you like.
+When using strings as keys from real-world sources, I recommend you *normalize* the strings: lowercase the strings, remove most or all punctuation, and break the strings up into individual keys at word boundaries.
+In the real world, punctuation and capitalization can both be inconsistent, so throwing it away can help dispel those sorts of inconsistencies.  **correlate** provides a utility function called `correlate.str_to_keys()` that does this for you.
+But you can use any approach to string normalizing you like.

 You might also consider *interning* your strings.
 In my limited experimentation this provided a small but measurable speedup.